 SFPQ is a statutory body, established under the Food Production (Safety) Act 2000.
-SFPQ reports to the Minister of Agriculture, Fisheries and Forestry and regulates food safety within the primary production and processing sectors in Qld.
+SFPQ reports to the Minister of Agriculture and Fisheries and regulates food safety within the primary production and processing sectors in Qld.

 The objectives of the FPS Act are to: